 After just over a year of planning, discussions, a trip to the US for winch trials and a trip to Argentina for some tow training, and many of our rare free days on our home water, we were ready to open our doors to our first Pilotage Control Course or what everyone else liked to call "SIV" course.

 For a long time at FlySpain both Rob and I have noticed that the pilots we get through pick up thermalling very quickly but what always puts them off is the air that thermic flying can generate.
 Instead of gritting the teeth and biting into the thermal they tend to hang around the outside where the air is actually more disturbed and spend a lot of time worrying about the bumps and bangs you get from the wing as it travels through the air.
-Magazines boast Xc weeks galore, we read of epic xc routes around the world but there has always been a knowledge and skills gap between beginner and half competent pilot which we´ve endeavoured to bridge on our own holidays.
-We have always wanted to safely educate pilots beyond that of club pilot soaring and take it to the next level, combining the thermalling that we do here with the education of maneuvers and how to deal with the glider in turbulent or thermic air which you are bound to experience wherever you live so we have introduced our new 'Pilotage and SIV' courses to fill this gap.
+Magazines boast Xc weeks galore, we read of epic xc routes around the world but there has always been a knowledge and skills gap between beginner and half-competent pilot which we´ve endeavoured to bridge on our own holidays.
+We have always wanted to safely educate pilots beyond that of club pilot soaring and take it to the next level, combining the thermalling that we do here with the education of manoeuvres and how to deal with the glider in turbulent or thermic air which you are bound to experience wherever you live so we have introduced our new 'Pilotage and SIV' courses to fill this gap.